Copyright by John T. Reed

 Intellectually-dishonest debate tactics are typically employed by dishonest politicians, lawyers of guilty parties, dishonest salespeople, cads, cults, and others who are attempting to perpetrate a fraud.

-2. Changing the subject: debater is losing so he tries to redirect the attention of the audience to another subject area where he thinks he can look better relative to the person he is debating, but admits to no change of subject and pretends to be refuting the original on-subject statement of his opponent
+2. Changing the subject: debater is losing so he tries to redirect the attention of the audience to another subject area where he thinks he can look better relative to the person he is debating, but admits to no change of subject and pretends to be refuting the original on-subject statement of his opponent.
+Political people on TV often use the phrase “But the real question is___” or “What the American people are really interested in is___” as a preface to changing the subject.

 3. a.
 Stating WHY you are wrong without stating WHERE you are wrong.
-In other words, they say you are wrong because, but what follows is neither identification of errors or omissions in your facts or logic but rather deficiencies in your background or possible bias.
+In other words, they say you are wrong because, but what follows is not identification of errors or omissions in your facts or logic, but rather deficiencies in your background or possible bias.
 Essentially, these all say that the opponent is prohibited from commenting on the topic in question because of what’s in their resume or not in their resume or because of some possible bias.
-This has a number of subsets

 b.
 Questioning the motives of the opponent: this is like tactic number 2 changing the subject; a typical tactic used against critics is to say, “They’re just trying to sell newspapers” or in my case, books—questioning motives is not always wrong; only when it is used to prove the opponent’s facts or logic wrong is it invalid.
 If my facts or logic are wrong, my motive may be why.
 But let’s cut out the middleman of why my facts or logic are wrong and just point exactly what the error is.
-Pointing out the suspicious motive only indicates there is no error, just an attempt to insinuate an error by innuendo.
+Pointing out the suspicious motive obliquely admits there is no error; it’s just an attempt to insinuate an error by innuendo.
+Don’t say why I’m wrong; say where I’m wrong.

 d.
 My resume’s bigger than yours.
 All the more reason why you ought to be able to cite specific errors or omissions in my facts or logic, yet still you cannot.
 Your resume being bigger than mine suggests a possible reason why I might make a mistake, but that does not absolve you from having to point out the specific error or omission in facts or logic that I made.
 The fact that I might make a mistake because of insufficient training or experience is not proof that I did make a mistake, and your trying to imply that it is dishonest.